elstc/cakephp-activity-logger/README.md

 // [action='create', scope_model='Articles', scope_id=$article->id, ...]
 ```

-### Activity Logging with a message
+### Activity Logging with Custom Messages

-use `setLogMessageBuilder` method.
-You can generate any message for each action in the log.
+You can use the `setLogMessageBuilder` method to generate custom messages for each log action:

 ```php
 class ArticlesTable extends Table